Kodkollektivet/documents/meetings/meeting-items_2019-03-12.md

 - Massi (not in the board)

 ## What happened after the last board meeting?
-- Växjö Hackathon on 6th of April 2019! - Open.Science.Hack
+- Växjö Hackathon on 6th of April 2019! - Open.Science.Hack - Volunteers needed!
 - Hoodies have arrived :-)
 - AfterWork with Fortnox - 29/03/2019?
 - Event with Visma in May